dylenthomas/LiveASRonRPi-4/README.md

 current plan is to have c++ code interact with the microphones and have python code run inference on the data they collect. to easily run the python code in the raspberry pi just have a default activated conda environment with all the libraries.

+This current version is using an altered version of faster-whisper where it bypasses the audio file transcription and just takes already processed audio.